If you’re wondering how long nicotine keeps you awake, here’s what we know and what you can do

 According to the CDC, one in three adults in the US struggle with poor sleep.

 From research, people who smoke are twice as likely to have sleep problems.
-They’re also four times as likely as nonsmokers wake up feeling unrested after a night’s sleep.
+They’re also four times as likely as nonsmokers to wake up feeling unrested after a night’s sleep.

 I wouldn’t be surprised if it’s the same for tobacco chewers or vapers.